Telomere: Telomerase

-Many organisms have an ribonucleoprotein enzyme called telomerase, which carries out the task of adding repetitive nucleotide sequences to the ends of the DNA.
-Telomerase "replenishes" the telomere "cap" and requires no ATP In most multicellular eukaryotic organisms, telomerase is active only in germ cells, some types of stem cells such as embryonic stem cells, and certain white blood cells.
+Many organisms have a ribonucleoprotein enzyme called telomerase, which carries out the task of adding repetitive nucleotide sequences to the ends of the DNA.
+Telomerase "replenishes" the telomere "cap" and requires no ATP.
+In most multicellular eukaryotic organisms, telomerase is active only in germ cells, some types of stem cells such as embryonic stem cells, and certain white blood cells.
 Telomerase can be reactivated and telomeres reset back to an embryonic state by somatic cell nuclear transfer.
 The steady shortening of telomeres with each replication in somatic (body) cells may have a role in senescence and in the prevention of cancer.
 This is because the telomeres act as a sort of time-delay "fuse", eventually running out after a certain number of cell divisions and resulting in the eventual loss of vital genetic information from the cell's chromosome with future divisions.

 Length

 Telomere length varies greatly between species, from approximately 300 base pairs in yeast to many kilobases in humans, and usually is composed of arrays of guanine-rich, six- to eight-base-pair-long repeats.
-Eukaryotic telomeres normally terminate with 3′ single-stranded-DNA overhang ranging from 75-300 bases, which is essential for telomere maintenance and capping.
+Eukaryotic telomeres normally terminate with 3′ single-stranded-DNA overhang ranging from 75 to 300 bases, which is essential for telomere maintenance and capping.
 Multiple proteins binding single- and double-stranded telomere DNA have been identified.
 These function in both telomere maintenance and capping.
 Telomeres form large loop structures called telomere loops, or T-loops.
 Here, the single-stranded DNA curls around in a long circle, stabilized by telomere-binding proteins.
 At the very end of the T-loop, the single-stranded telomere DNA is held onto a region of double-stranded DNA by the telomere strand disrupting the double-helical DNA, and base pairing to one of the two strands.
 This triple-stranded structure is called a displacement loop or D-loop.
+A recent 2025 study suggest individuals with higher vitamin D intake may experience a slower rate of cellular aging.
+The study found that vitamin D supplements could help reduce this shortening, potentially by lowering inflammation.
+However, scientists caution that vitamin D is not a universal remedy, as it does not appear to impact all chronic illnesses.